bleugreen/deeprhythm/docs/research/partitions.md

 Tempo comes from the checked-out `gtzan_tempo_beat` annotations.
-Selection starts from the fault-filtered Kereliuk–Sturm–Larsen partition at GTZAN metadata commit `fedc781`: 443 training, 197 validation, and 290 test entries before the historical DeepRhythm exclusions.
+Selection starts from the fault-filtered Kereliuk–Sturm–Larsen partition at GTZAN metadata commit `fedc781`: 443 training, 197 validation, and 290 test entries before the historical DeepRhythm exclusions. `jazz.00054` is removed explicitly; `reggae.00086` is already absent from the fault-filtered source.
 Those files still cross some artist keys in the current index, so every known artist is moved wholly to its most protected source fold (test before validation before training).
 Artist keys are parsed verbatim from Sturm's `index.txt`.
-Rows whose index artist is `?` receive a per-track key rather than an invented identity. `jazz.00054` and `reggae.00086` remain excluded for continuity with the v0.7 benchmark.
+Rows whose index artist is unavailable receive a per-track key rather than an invented identity.
+The final split is 422 training, 194 validation, and 313 test tracks.
+Twenty-four tracks move from their source fold to coalesce artists, and 14 entries use per-track keys.

 ## Ballroom